breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-4.md

 #### The Modal

-Everyone hates a modal, it is super annoying, always asking you to subscribe to a newsletter! 🙂
+Everyone hates a modal.
+It is super annoying, always asking you to subscribe to a newsletter! 🙂

 Here is how a modal looks by default on Bootstrap.